boodyvo/ton-sync-channel/README.md

 # Smart contract description

-## Persistant state of smart contract:
+## Persistant state of smart contract

-*persistant state*
-(
+**Structure**:

-    `publicKeyA`     uint256,
+    publicKeyA     uint256,
-    `publicKeyB`     uint256,
+    publicKeyB     uint256,
-    `state`          uint4,
+    state          uint4,
-    `closingTime`    uint32 (lt of ut?),
+    closingTime    uint32 (lt of ut?),
-    `closingHeight`  uint64,
+    closingHeight  uint64,
-    `closingAmountA` Grams (uint64),
+    closingAmountA Grams (uint64),
-    `closingAmountB` Grams (uint64),
+    closingAmountB Grams (uint64),
-    `initAmountA`    Grams (uint64),
+    initAmountA    Grams (uint64),
-    `initAmountB`    Grams (uint64),
+    initAmountB    Grams (uint64),
-)

-`publicKeyA`, `publicKeyB` - public keys of 2 parties that are holding the channel;
+- `publicKeyA`, `publicKeyB` - public keys of 2 parties that are holding the channel;

-`state` - smart contract state:
+- `state` - smart contract state:
-- *0* - _created_;
+    - **0** - _created_;
-// TODO: rewrite so B will it should include coop closing if B posts the same state
-- *1* - _start closing by A_ - means that contract got unilateral closing message from A and waiting a timelock so B has time to send revokation message.
-If such message will not be published to the smart contract during timelock A will get his money (B gets money immediatelly after A posts closing message as provided in it).
-If closing message from A is invalid or if B posts proof that A post incorrect amounts B will receive all money from the channel.
+    - **1** - _start closing by A_ - means that contract got closing message from A and waiting a timelock so B has time to send its closing message.
+If such message will not be published to the smart contract during timelock A and B will get their money with distribution in transaction provided by A. If closing message from A is invalid or if B posts proof that A post incorrect amounts B will receive all money from the channel.
 If B provided incorrect proof of A cheating A will receive his money immediatelly;
-- *2* - _start closing by B_ - the same as *1* but for B;
+    - **2** - _start closing by B_ - the same as *1* but vise versa for A and B;
-- *3* - _possible to close_ - balances could be sent to parties
+    - **3** - _possible to close_ - balances could be sent to parties;

-`closingTime` - time when unilateral closing message was sent;
+- `closingTime` - time when unilateral closing message was sent;

-`closingHeight` - height of provided offchain state that was provided by closing party;
+- `closingHeight` - height of provided offchain state that was provided by closing party;

-`closingAmountA`, `closingAmountB` - amounts of parties that was provided in unilateral closing message;
+- `closingAmountA`, `closingAmountB` - amounts of parties that was provided in unilateral closing message;

 # Scripts description